 Recent Battles Down South

-Earlier this year, for example, Thrifty Traveler Premium members were stunned by this alert for flights to the U.S. Virgin Islands: Fares that typically cost $500 or more dropped below $150 roundtrip!
+A few months back, for example, Thrifty Traveler Premium members were stunned by this alert for flights to the U.S. Virgin Islands: Fares that typically cost $500 or more dropped below $150 roundtrip!
 Delta was attacking American and United hubs with these cheap flights.

 But just because one airline is attacking a competitor's hubs does not mean that airline will respond with similar price cuts to the same destination.
 Often, it's just the opposite.
 In this case, American Airlines decided to shift its focus by lowering fares to San Juan, Puerto Rico (SJU) rather than the Virgin Islands.
 The result was some unbelievably low fares from Delta hubs to Puerto Rico.